sradics/digital-garden/_notes/Team Genius.md

 ---
 And it can get ugly: those individuals, now considered out-group members, can face exclusion from intragroup information networks and decision-making processes. — location: [1484](kindle://book?action=open&asin=B00OG8AXKO&location=1484) ^ref-12360

 ---
+This bias invariably reduces the effectiveness of the group’s interaction as group members fail to identify with the — location: [1554](kindle://book?action=open&asin=B00OG8AXKO&location=1554) ^ref-50560

+---
+And it can get ugly: those individuals, now considered out-group members, can face exclusion from intragroup information networks and decision-making — location: [1559](kindle://book?action=open&asin=B00OG8AXKO&location=1559) ^ref-9759

+---
 Thus it all comes down to the team leader.
 The more diverse a team, the more volatile it is likely to be.
 And often the only thing keeping such a team from exploding is the quality of its leadership. — location: [1489](kindle://book?action=open&asin=B00OG8AXKO&location=1489) ^ref-48321